-All minerals in lands patented under the Stock-Raising Homestead Act of December 29, 1916 (43 USC. § 291) are reserved to the Federal Government, together with the right to "prospect for, mine and remove the same."
-The miner will be limited in his surface rights to such lands to uses which are reasonably necessary for mining purposes.
-The owner of the surface can require the miner to furnish bond to cover possible damages to cultivated crops and permanent improvements such as houses, barns, fences, corrals, tanks, etc. If the mining operation is an open pit, the mining operator is required to pay for damages to the surface.
-A great many Stock-Raising Homestead patents were issued covering land in Arizona, and conflicts are constantly arising between ranchers and miners, generally due to a lack of information about the provisions of the law.
-Details of the act are given on page 46.
+All minerals in lands patented under the Stock-Raising Homestead Act of December 29, 1916 are reserved to the Federal Government, together with the right to "prospect for, mine and remove the same."
+A great many stock-raising homestead patents covering land in Arizona were issued, and conflicts are constantly arising between ranchers and miners, usually due to a lack of information about the provisions of the law.
+A development which may give rise to further conflicts has been the subdivision of stockraising homesteads for residential sites near Arizona's rapidly growing cities.
+Details of the act are given on page 41.